RobertKirby2022/SeleniumWebDriver/SeleniumTest/README.md

+The test was performed using IntelliJ IDEA.

+The project was built with Maven.

 Here is the output of this successful test.

 The test also successfully sent a message using the contact form on my website.